oburstein/segr5910/LESSONSLEARNED.md

 I think about half of the struggle was being new to Docker, new to Mac and many of the bash commands I needed to run.
 Once I got comfortable with those, life became easier.
 In retrospect, I should have done more work on my own with Docker so that I could hit the ground running on this assignment.
 I also had zero experience with Redis and I think that ultimately prevented me from getting this fully up and running.
 If I had more time, I'd go back to square one on Redis and try to get it working on my local machine before trying to work with it in containerized form.

+I also ran into a problem that I could not run the webserver properly unless I specifically called it from ./dist/example-webapp-linux.
+If I instead tried calling it from ./webapp/dist/example-webapp-linux, it only served up 404 pages.
+I'm still not sure why.

 ### The Ugly ###

-Obviously part of the struggle was that the webapp.tar.gz file was not the corrected until 2/19.
+Part of the struggle was that the webapp.tar.gz file was not the corrected until 2/19.
 By this time I had already spent about 6 hours on the assignment and getting quite frustrated.
 I think the class could have also benefited from some more specific instruction on how to wire up Redis.
 This is ultimately what I strugged with the most.

-I also ran into a problem that I could not run the webserver properly unless I specifically called it from ./dist/example-webapp-linux.
-If I instead tried calling it from ./webapp/dist/example-webapp-linux, it only served up 404 pages.
-I'm still not sure why.
+The assignment was very open-ended, which was great.
+In fact it never actually mentioned Docker anywhere.
+Despite this, I think the intent was for most people to get some practice using Docker so we could have benefited from just a bit more detailed instructions.

+Overall I enjoyed how much I learned doing this assingment but wish I got it running completely!